 The outlook for the rest of 2016 when it comes to IPOs still depends on the stock market, interest rates and the global economy.
 Potential 2H16 unannounced candidates for an IPO, according to Zacks, include South Korean hotel chain Hotel Lotte, music streaming service Spotify and Jose Cuervo.

-With regard to M&A activity, IBM (NYSE:IBMC) is being rumored to acquire point-of-sale company, Revel Systems, several prominent private equity firms are rumored to be trying to acquire software assets of Hewlett Packard Enterprise Co. and none other than General Mills Inc. (NYSE:GISC) continues to play down rumors that it is seeking another major acquisition in the near future.
+With regard to M&A activity, IBM (NYSE:IBMD) is being rumored to acquire point-of-sale company, Revel Systems, several prominent private equity firms are rumored to be trying to acquire software assets of Hewlett Packard Enterprise Co. and none other than General Mills Inc. (NYSE:GISC) continues to play down rumors that it is seeking another major acquisition in the near future.